Berwick Bank A&B Offshore Wind Farm

 SSER

-Tony Gee has worked collaboratively as part of a multidisciplinary team assembled by the client including horizontal directional drilling and electrical cable design teams.
-Tony Gee has developed an efficient construction methodology with Jones Bros and liaised with SSER’s project teams throughout the detailed design.
-Tony Gee has also supported Jones Bros with meetings with external project stakeholders including local council highways teams.
+We also developed an efficient construction methodology with Jones Bros and liaised with SSER’s project teams throughout the detailed design.
+We also supported Jones Bros with meetings with external project stakeholders including local council highways teams.